-SRV engages in systematic risk management in order to help in recognising new opportunities and protect itself against factors that might hinder its business operations.
-The company improves the stability of its operations by identifying and reacting to strategic and operational risks in time.
-Risk management is part of SRV's management system.
-It supports the company's values, vision, strategy and the achievement of its earnings objectives.
+SRV engages in risk management, both to protect itself against factors that might hinder its business operations and to recognise new opportunities.
+The Company improves the profitability and stability of its operations by identifying and reacting to strategic and operational risks in time.
+Risk management supports the Company's values and strategy, and the attainment of its earnings objectives.

 To this end, SRV ensures that it has a systematic and comprehensive approach for identifying and assessing risks, and also for reporting on operations and implementing any required risk management measures.
 Risk management is part of the Company’s management system.
 SRV’s risk management principles and framework are described in the Company’s risk management policy.
 This policy is supplemented by more detailed guidelines and procedures for different areas.

 SRV’s Group-level risk management process, which is linked to the strategy process, comprises the identification of material risks related to the Company’s operations and an assessment of their significance, the planning of measures to eliminate risks or mitigate their impacts, and the appointment of personnel to take responsibility for risk management.
 Continuous risk management is planned and implemented on a function- and site-specific basis for SRV’s various functions, development projects, construction projects and investments.